World Bound Teen Camp

 Teen Leadership Camp Highlights:

-- Skill based training relating life, social, outdoor, leadership and environmental skills.
+Soft skills training (life, social, outdoor, leadership and environmental skills).

-- Yukon River expedition (beginner to intermediate level) that literally gives teens an opportunity to travel to one of the most revered places on the planet based on location and stunning scenery.
+An opportunity to travel to one of the most revered places on the planet, the Yukon.

-- Opportunity to travel with like minded teens from across the world.
+Opportunity to travel with like-minded teens from around the world.